b-lukaszuk/RJ_BS_eng/contents/prediction.md

 sco(s1)
 ```

-`iceMod1` still explains slightly more variability in `Cons` (ice cream
+`iceMod1` still explains more variability in `Cons` (ice cream consumption) but
-consumption) but the magnitude of the difference dropped.
-Let's use a formal
+the magnitude of the difference dropped.
+This makes our decision even
-test to compare both models.
+harder.
+Luckily, `Glm` has `ftest` function to help us determine if one model is
+significantly better than the other.

 ```jl
 s1 = """